ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 Users can query the ether balance of any [account](/developers/docs/accounts/) by inspecting the account's `balance` field, which shows ether holdings denominated in wei.

 [Etherscan](https://etherscan.io) is a popular tool to inspect address balances via a web-based application.
 For example, [this Etherscan page](https://etherscan.io/address/0xde0b295669a9fd93d5f28d9ec85e40f4cb697bae) shows the balance for the Ethereum Foundation.
+Account balances can also be queried using wallets or directly by making requests to nodes.

 ## Further reading {#further-reading}